Diesel vs gasoline cars: Which is better?

 It might be a challenging task to tell the diesel vs gasoline differences

-Diesel vs gasoline: Pros & Cons
+Diesel vs gasoline cars: Pros & Cons

-1. Diesel engine
+1. Cars with diesel engine

 1.1.
 Pros of a diesel engine